 This is one in a series of booklets prepared to assist students who are learning to use a calculator.
-They have been prepared by staff in The Learning Centre from the Learning and Teaching Support Unit (LTSU) at USQ.
+They have been prepared by staff in The Learning Centre from Learning and Teaching Support Unit (LTSU) at USQ.
 The series comprises:

-Mastering the Calculator
+Mastering the calculator

+- Using Casio fx-100AU (suitable for 82MS)

 - Using the Casio fx-100s (also suitable for Casio fx-570)

-- Using the Casio fx-100AU

 - Using the Casio fx-82LB

 - Using the Casio fx-82TL

-- Using the Casio fx-82MS

 - Using the Sharp EL-531LH

 - Using the Sharp EL-556L

 - Using the Sharp EL-531RH